David Ragan

 David Lee Ragan (born December 24, 1985) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Cup Series, driving the No. 60 Ford Mustang Dark Horse for RFK Racing, and is also an analyst for NASCAR on Fox on NASCAR Race Hub.
+He last competed part-time in the NASCAR Cup Series, driving the No. 60 Ford Mustang Dark Horse for RFK Racing, and was also an analyst for NASCAR on Fox on NASCAR Race Hub.

 Ragan was born in Unadilla, Georgia, the son of former racer Ken Ragan, and began his racing career racing in the Bandolero Series at age 12.
 Four years later, he began competing in the Goody's Dash Series with Cam Strader.
 After one year, he moved to the Legends Pro-Division to race for Mark Martin.
 He finished the season by finishing fourth in the point standings.
 At age 18, Ragan began racing in the Camping World Truck Series, the Nationwide Series, and the ARCA Racing Series.

-In 2007, he moved up to the Sprint Cup Series, replacing Mark Martin in the No. 6, and driving for Roush Fenway Racing.
+In 2007, Ragan moved up to the Sprint Cup Series, replacing Mark Martin in the No. 6, and driving for Roush Fenway Racing.
 Between 2007 and 2011, he recorded 30 top tens in the series.
 On July 2, 2011, Ragan won his first career Sprint Cup Series race, the Coke Zero 400 at Daytona International Speedway.
 His second win, the Aaron's 499 at Talladega Superspeedway in May 2013, was also the first win for Front Row Motorsports.